-Joyce Young, a township resident for more than 45 years, is known for her community activism and leadership on many civic boards, including the Boonshoft Museum of Discovery, Human Race Theatre Board and Montgomery County Family and Children First Council.
+Joyce Young, a township resident for more than 50 years, is known for her community activism and leadership on many civic boards, including the Boonshoft Museum of Discovery, Human Race Theatre Board, Montgomery County Family and Children First Council, Montgomery County Human Services Levy Council and the Brighter Tomorrow Board of Directors.
 Joyce retired in 2009 as past chair of the Ohio Rehabilitation Services Commission, a state-wide agency that partners with individuals who have disabilities.
-She is a recipient of the Legacy of Caring Award from the United Way of Dayton.
-A trustee since 1995, she serves as liaison to the Hithergreen Center Board.
-Joyce served as co-chair of the Create the Vision committee that helped write Centerville/Washington Township’s Community Plan.
+She has earned the Ohio Township Association Leadership Academy award, the Katharine Kennedy Brown Award from the Junior League, and the Centerville Women's Civic Club Award.
+A trustee since 1995, she served as co-chair of the Create the Vision committee that helped write Centerville/Washington Township’s Community Plan.
 She has four daughters and four grandchildren.

 Email Joyce: firstname.lastname@example.org

 Tom Zobrist brings over 40 years of management experience to the Fiscal Officer post, which he has held since April 2004.
 As a former co-owner of Bell Optical Laboratory -- a family business with five labs in Ohio and surrounding states -- his responsibilities included cash flow management, computer systems, inventory, sales and marketing.
-He serves as president of the Montgomery County Township Association and is a member of the Montgomery County Emergency Response Council and Community Development Block Grant Committee.
+He is a member of the Montgomery County Emergency Response Council and Community Development Block Grant Committee and a past president of the Montgomery County Township Association.
 A township resident for more than 30 years, he co-chaired the implementation task force for the Create the Vision Community Plan.
 He and his wife, Patty, a Zoning Commission member, have two sons and four grandchildren.